jam-03294/content/files/en-us/web/api/view_transitions_api/index.md

 - Stop accidental user interactions with the old content from causing problems.
 - Remove the old content once the transition is complete.

 Accessibility issues like loss of reading position, focus confusion, and strange live region announcement behavior can also result from having the new and old content both present in the DOM at once.
-In addition, cross-document view transitions (i.e. across different pages in regular, non-SPA websites) are impossible.
+In addition, cross-document view transitions (i.e., across different pages in regular, non-SPA websites) are impossible.

 The View Transitions API provides a much easier way of handling the required DOM changes and transition animations.